AlexeyRaga/alexeyraga.github.io/_posts/2015-09-28-purescript-react-electron.md

 ### The problem
 Although there is a [free book about PureScript](https://goo.gl/DSxJZF) and a good [documentation search engine](http://pursuit.purescript.org/), and a helpful community, my biggest problem was to find good examples that I could use as a starting point.
-Maybe it was also because I was learning not only PureScript, but also React and Electron, but my impression was mirroring this joke:
+Maybe it was partly because I was learning not only PureScript, but also React and Electron, but my impression was mirroring this joke:

 > 1 + 2 = 3.
 Here is how you do addition.
 2 * 2 = 4.
 Here is how you do multiplication.
 Now, when you understand math, you can easily prove that this differential equation has only one solution...